 An emergency means you could die if you don’t get care quickly.
 Or you could be hurt permanently (disabled).
-Read below to know when to use—and when not to use—an emergency department (also called ED).
+Read below to know when to use—and when not to use—an emergency room (ER).

 Here are examples of emergencies.
 This is not a complete list.
 These need immediate care:

 A hard time breathing